Last updated: October 03, 2024

 Definition of Self-Employed

-For the purpose of obtaining a loan, a self-employed person is anyone who does not work for another employer.
-A self-employed person may work as an independent contractor or may own a business alone or with a partner.
-This business may be a sole proprietorship, partnership or corporation.
-As long as you own 25% or more of the business, lenders will generally consider you to be self-employed.
-If you pay yourself a salary and file W-2s, you will still fall into the self-employed category.
+For the purpose of obtaining a loan, a self-employed person may be someone who does not work for another employer.
+A self-employed person may work as an independent contractor or may own a business alone or with partner(s).
+This business may be a sole proprietorship, partnership, or corporation.
+As long as you own 25% or more of the business, lenders will generally consider you to be self-employed, even if you pay yourself a salary and file W-2s.

 As an example, you may have a W-2 job and own a small business on the side.
 You may not plan to use your self-employment income to qualify for a mortgage, but if you own 25% or more of that business, you must still provide all the business information applicable.
 Any losses from that business will be subtracted from your W-2 income.